 However, we disclose only the personal data that is necessary for the third party to deliver the service and we have contracts in place that requires third parties to keep your data secure and not use it for their own purposes.

-We will hold your personal data for as long as you are a member of the Association, and for as long afterwards as is necessary for the running of the Association, such as the compliance with any future legal obligations such as where we have supported you and represented you in legal, financial or governmental interactions, the establishment exercise or defence of legal claims,
+We will hold your personal data for as long as you are a member of the Association, and for as long afterwards as is necessary for the running of the Association, such as membership reactivation requests and for compliance with any future legal obligations, such as where we have supported you and represented you in legal, financial or governmental interactions, and the establishment exercise or defence of legal claims.

 We will review your personal data every year to establish whether we are still entitled to process it.
 If it is decided that we are not entitled to do so, we will stop processing your personal data and will retain it in an archived form.